foundry-rs/book/src/forge/invariant-testing.md

 ### Target Contract Setup

 Target contracts can be set up using the following three methods:
-1. Contracts that are manually added to the the `targetContracts` array are added to the set of target contracts.
+1. Contracts that are manually added to the `targetContracts` array are added to the set of target contracts.
 2. Contracts that are deployed in the `setUp` function are automatically added to the set of target contracts (only works if no contracts have been manually added using option 1).
 3. Contracts that are deployed in the `setUp` can be **removed** from the target contracts if they are added to the `excludeContracts` array.